These days, it's more and more common for people to feel like it's hard to stand up after long periods of sitting.

 But if you've been a sedentary slug for thirty years, expect it to take longer to feel significantly better.

 If you’re already tightened up to the point where getting up out of a chair is a struggle, I’d start doing these at least once in the morning, once at lunch, and once in the evening.
-Basically, if you sit as much as most office workers do, you should be doing these stretches a bunch of times a day.

 Make sure you feel the stretches in the right places and that you don’t ever push yourself harder into a stretch when your internal alarm bells are going off.
 LISTEN to your body.